FolkerKinzel/VCards/README.md

 - [Reading and writing GROUP vCards](https://github.com/FolkerKinzel/VCards/blob/master/src/Examples/VCard40Example.cs)
 - [Connecting vCards](https://github.com/FolkerKinzel/VCards/blob/master/src/Examples/EmbeddedVCardExample.cs)

-*_(The examples are in C# and with nullable reference types enabled.
-For the sake of better readability no exception handling and parameter validation is used.)_*
+*_(All of the examples are in C# and with nullable reference types enabled.
+For the sake of better readability, exception handling and parameter validation has been omitted.)_*

 [Version History](https://github.com/FolkerKinzel/VCards/releases)